 Let’s look at the outputs – Building PLC Program Part 3

 The output table will be in words V1000 to V1499.
-The input word will be compared to the actual inputs and the corresponding output channel will be moved to the actual outputs.
+The input word will be compared to the actual inputs, and the corresponding output channel will be moved to the outputs.
 All of the output bits control lights.
 You will notice that there is a green light for each direction.
-This will give us the greatest flexibility when writing our PLC program.
+This will give us the most incredible flexibility when writing our PLC program.
 Pedestrian signals have a flashing output bit and just an output bit.
-There will be only one output but this bit will determine if it is flashing or not.
+There will be only one output, but this bit will determine if it is flashing.

 Masking Inputs – Building PLC Program Part 3

 The masking table will be in words V500 to V999.
 The masking bits will correspond directly to the input table bits.
-Using the mask will allow us to ignore the status of certain bits when using the compare instruction and setting the outputs.
+Using the mask will allow us to ignore the status of certain bits when using the compare instruction and to set the outputs.

-The Mask table will be used by using an ‘AND’ word instruction.
-If the mask bit is on for the input then it will be used in the compare instruction.
+The Mask table will be used using an ‘AND’ word instruction.
+If the mask bit is on for the input, it will be used in the compare instruction.
 If the mask bit is off for the input then the value is always off using the compare.

 1 ‘AND’ 1 = 1